halogenalkanes from alcohols

 CH3CH2CH2CH2OH(aq) + HI(aq) → CH3CH2CH2CH2I (l) + H2O(l)

 We can of course use phosphorus triiodide (PI3) and simply react it with the alcohol as we did above with phosphorus trichloride, however phosphorus(III)iodide is unstable.
-So a mixture of the alcohol, red phosphorus is mixed with iodine (we can do this with bromine as well to produce PBr3) and the heated under reflux to form the iodoalkane (or the bromoalkane if bromine is used instead of iodine).
+So a mixture of the alcohol, red phosphorus is mixed with iodine (we can do this with bromine as well to produce PBr3) and the heated under reflux to form the iodoalkane (or the bromoalkane if bromine is used instead of iodine), equations for these reactions are shown below:

 Key Points